opentelekomcloud-docs/relational-database-service/umn/source/working_with_rds_for_sql_server/backups_and_restorations/working_with_backups.rst

 Automated Backups
 -----------------

 Automated backups are created during the backup period of your DB instances.
 RDS saves automated backups based on the retention period you specified.
 If necessary, you can restore to any point in time during your backup retention period.
-For details, see :ref:`Configuring an Intra-Region Backup Policy <rds_11_0031>`.
+For details, see :ref:`Configuring an Automated Backup Policy <rds_11_0031>`.

 Manual Backups
 --------------